-The case which I have mentioned is only one of the many by which our legal systems will be called upon to respond to the impact of AIDS upon all of our societies.
-Other papers for this conference demonstrate the many fields which will be affected including in insurance law4, human rights and discrimination5, tort law6, (or the law of civil wrongs) and criminal law.
-7 I have written elsewhere of the check list of responses which are available to society when it faces a pandemic of this proportion.
+These are some of the problems which are presented to lawmakers in this country and in other countries of the region.
+Many papers at the recent Washington conference demonstrated the tield of law and social policy that will be affected by the advent of AIDS, including in insurance law 4 , human rights and discrimination 5 , tort law 6 , (or the law of civil wrongs) and criminal law.
+7 I have written elsewhere of the check list of responses which are available to society when it taces a pandemic of this proportion.
 8 The measures available range from quarantine, compulsory detention, mandatory testing and reporting through public health measures to control places of sexual activity and the provision of laws against discrimination.
 Finally, there is the view that the law should generally endeavour to keep out of such a complex subject.
 This has been urged both because of its limitations of the law in achieving behaviour modification and because of the danger that foreseeable laws will tend to stigmitise and punish rather than to support public health measures designed to contain the spread of the AIDS virus.